 When you add multiple roles to a prayer item, Klemi has a guess at sorting them for you to make them print more sensibly.
 Roles with names containing “i/c” or “chair” come first, those with “lead” or “treasurer” next, those with “secretary” next, those with “member” last, and all the others just before them.

 Prayer feeds are a means of organising and scheduling prayer items.
 A prayer feed can have any number of prayer items and any prayer item can appear on a number of prayer feeds.
 The most obvious type of prayer feed is something like a church prayer diary, but you can use the concept in various ways – it could be a way of scheduling items for prayer at your monthly church prayer meeting, or you might use it to make a calendar of items to pray for each Sunday to make sure all your mission partners are covered throughout the year.

 The scheduling for prayer feeds works by integrating with google calendar.
-You’ll need to create a new calendar and give Klemi access to it (settings – service account and copy the email listed there).
+You’ll need to do the following in this order:

 When you add the calendar’s identifier to a prayer feed, you can schedule prayer items using Google’s calendar interface.
 This allows you to set all sorts of custom recurrence rules as you would for any event, if that’s how your prayer diary rolls ;-).